nzilbb/elan-media-trimmer/README.md

 you can use *elan-media-trimmer* to do so.

 Given an .eaf ELAN transcript, *elan-media-trimmer*:
-1. Takes a backup copy of the transcript and all media.
+1. Analyzes the .eaf looking for tracks with a relative offset.
-2. Analyzes the .eaf looking for tracks with a relative offset.
+2. Edits each such media file, trimming off corresponding content at the start of the media.
-3. Edits each such media file, trimming off corresponding content at the start of the media.
+3. Resamples mp4 videos for web delivery.
-4. Resamples mp4 videos for web delivery.
+4. Updates the .eaf file so that the tracks no longer specify relative offsets.
-5. Updates the .eaf file so that the tracks no longer specify relative offsets.
+5. Renames media files to match the name of the transcript.
-6. Renames media files to match the name of the transcript.
+6. Saves all changed files in a subdirectory called `trimmer` (no original files are harmed in the process of editing transcripts/media).

 ## How to use the utility